SonarSource/sonar-scanning-examples/doc/jacoco.md

 # Importing JaCoCo coverage report in XML format

 Version 5.12 of our SonarJava analyzer deprecated usage of the binary format of JaCoCo (`.exec` files) to import coverage.
-This binary format is internal to the JaCoCo project, and as such there are no guarantees for backward compatibility, and should not be used for integration purposes.
+This binary format is internal to the JaCoCo project, and as such there are no guarantees for backward compatibility, so it should not be used for integration purposes.

-We developed new [sonar-jacoco](https://docs.sonarqube.org/display/PLUG/JaCoCo+Plugin) plugin, which imports JaCoCo's XML coverage report, and this is the preferred option now.
-In this guide, I will describe how to import XML report in some common scenarios.
+We developed new [sonar-jacoco](https://docs.sonarqube.org/display/PLUG/JaCoCo+Plugin) plugin, which imports JaCoCo's XML coverage report and this is the preferred option now.
+In this guide, I will describe how to import this XML report in some common scenarios.

 You can find sample projects using the setup described here in [this repository](https://github.com/SonarSource/sonar-scanning-examples).